KQM-git/TCL/docs/combat-mechanics/poise.md

 #### Some attacks or abilities can change vulnerability

 > The vulnerability when a Cryogunner is generating their shield is less than when the Cryogunner is spraying.
-> "Increasing resistance to interruption" skills take effect via decreasing vulnerability.
+> "Increasing resistance to interruption" Skills take effect via decreasing vulnerability.
 The same goes for shields.

 #### Different sources of interrupt resistance can stack